ArthurSens/kubecon-paris-2024-prometheus-contribFest/README.md

 Query for e.g. `sum(up) by (instance, pod, operator)` on http://localhost:9090.

-Do the [Stress Scenario](#stress-scenario), but when you add more series, "add" more node (simulated by uncordon) `kubectl uncordon kubecon2024-prometheus-worker3`.
+You should see all avalanche metrics and you see 3 Prometheus collectors.

-Then confirm you see all avalanche metrics and you see 3 Prometheus collectors.
+We don't need to stress... as we can't automatically add/remove nodes on kind, but GMP operator would ensure Prometheus collection scales with number of nodes.